aaronparker/aaronparker.github.io/_posts/2015-08-06-folder-redirection-2015-part-3.md

 ### Determining the Version of SMB Negotiated

 If you are using Windows 8 and above, PowerShell now includes a cmdlet to determine the version of SMB that is negotiated for each connection - [Get-SmbConnection](https://technet.microsoft.com/en-us/library/jj635713).
-PoweShell must be elevated, but this will show all connections from the local client.
+PowerShell must be elevated, but this will show all connections from the local client.

 ![Use PowerShell to View SMB Connections]({{site.baseurl}}/media/2015/08/get-smbconnection2.png)